Figma

-Figma is a collaborative web application for interface design, with additional offline features enabled by desktop applications for macOS and Windows.
-The feature set of Figma focuses on user interface and user experience design, with an emphasis on real-time collaboration, utilizing a variety of vector graphics editor and prototyping tools.
-The Figma mobile app for Android and iOS allows viewing and interacting with Figma prototypes in real-time on mobile and tablet devices.
+Figma is a collaborative web-based application for user interface design.
+It supports the design of mobile apps, websites, and illustrations, and has 13 million users as of 2025.
+It is the product of the eponymous Figma, Inc., founded in 2012 by Dylan Field and Evan Wallace.

+Figma began as an application allowing multiple users to edit the same design simultaneously.
+Its early technology relied on WebGL and WebAssembly to render vector graphics in a web browser with hardware acceleration.
+Figma later expanded to add desktop and mobile companion apps, and features such as prompt-based design generation and video editing.

 Features

 Figma allows users to create designs in three different modes: design mode, prototype mode and developer mode.

-Design mode enables users to draw shapes, frames and components, apply styles and modify layers to organize your canvas.
+Design mode enables users to draw shapes, frames and components, apply styles and modify layers to organize their canvases.

 Prototype mode creates interactive flows between frames and screens so that users can test UX, link frames to simulate navigation and set interactions like "On click" or "While hovering".

 Developer mode or dev mode allows users to inspect elements for code snippets, download assets marked for export, see variables and tokens, and view dimensions easily.

 These tools combined allow users to use Figma to create interactive designs for uses like web development.

 In May 2025 at Figma Config 2025, Figma announced Figma Sites in Beta.
 The feature allows designers to publish designs directly to the web.